-The Adopted Budget for FY2021 is \$487,540.
+The Recommended Budget for FY2021 is \$487,540.
 This reflects an increase of \$16,680 or 3.5% compared to the Adopted Budget for FY2020.
-The net increase is primarily due to step and salary increases, higher expenses for other technical and professional services, and business conference cost increases.
-These increases were partially offset by lower costs for armored car services.
+The net increase is primarily due to step and salary increases, other tech. & professional services increases, and business conferences costs increases, offset by lower costs for armored car services.

-- · Continue to support small, local, women- and minority-owned firms to manage pension fund assets - · Utilize technology to facilitate secure and prompt payment of employee paychecks and payments to vendors - Continue to evaluate economically targeted investment (ETI) opportunities to facilitate economic development in the City of Hartford - · Work with the City administration to enhance our City parks through the investment of Hartford Parks Trust Fund assets - Continue the post buildout of the investment program to help reduce the Other Post Employee Benefits (OPEB) cost paid by the City and continue to invest these funds for ongoing benefit - Continue to generate interest income from the City's short-term investments - Assist in the evaluation and understanding of the Federal Opportunity Zone program to aid economic development in the City of Hartford - Oversee the newly reorganized City defined contribution retirement plans on a single platform and under a single oversight structure, in order to reduce costs, improve governance and enhance investment options
+- Continue to support small, local, women and minority-owned firms to manage pension fund assets - · Utilize technology to facilitate secure and prompt payment of employee paychecks and payments to vendors - Continue to evaluate economically targeted investment (ETI) opportunities to facilitate economic development in the City of Hartford - Work with the City administration to enhance our City Parks through the investment of Hartford Parks Trust Fund assets - Continue the post buildout of the investment program to help reduce the Other Post Employee Benefits (OPEB) cost paid by the City and continue to invest these funds for ongoing benefit - · Continue to generate interest income from the City's short-term investments - Assist in the evaluation and understanding of the Federal Opportunity Zone program to aid economic development in the City of Hartford - Oversee the newly reorganized City defined contribution retirement plans on a single platform and under a single oversight structure, in order to reduce costs, improve governance and enhance investment options